Effreeman/minneapolis_cli_app/NOTES.md

 5. stub out the interface
 6. start making things real
 7. discover objects
 8. program

 Minneapolis CLI app final project:

-Idea for program: A command line interface for activities/things to do in Minneapolis MN starting with city pages
+Idea for program: A command line interface for activities/things to do in Minneapolis MN starting with yelp

 User types in things to do in Minneapolis MN
 Show list of things to do
 1. Lake Calhoun trail
 2. Zoo
 What activity do you want to learn more about

-1
+CLI
+  - Scraper
+    - activities
+      - articles